-The BA (Hons) Jewellery and Silversmithing team are all active practioners and between them they have a diverse range of expertise across the discipline and regularly exhibit their work nationally and internationally.
+The BA (Hons) Jewellery Design and Related Products team are all active practioners and between them they have a diverse range of expertise across the jewellery discipline and regularly exhibit their work nationally and internationally.

-Sally Collins is a Full time Lecturer and creates jewellery on the theme of the 'Superfrilly', she exhibits her work internationally.
+Sally also creates jewellery on the theme of the 'Superfrilly' and exhibits her work internationally.

-For more information about our staff team and their work, please visit the School of Jewellery website and the following links:
+More information about our jewellery design staff team and their latest work is available on the School of Jewellery website.

-We also have a programme of exciting visiting lecturers, which has incuded the following;
+We also have a programme of exciting visiting lecturers, which has included:

 Artist in Residence